Can you use student loans for living expenses?

 Is it in your best interest to do so?

-Once I’ve gotten to know someone for a while, I’ll usually ask the question, “Do you budget?”
+Once I’ve gotten to know someone, I’ll usually ask the question, “Do you budget?”
 The response is always interesting.
 That was how I got into one particular conversation with my friend (we’ll call him Joe) about using student loans as personal loans.

-My friend went on to tell me that they used to.
-But they couldn’t have any fun.
-When you’re young married students (and I used to be one), it’s true that things can get a bit tight.
-And my friend was telling me that they would want to go out and do something, but all of their friends would always say they didn’t want to spend the money.
-So they’d end up in the same ol’, same ol’ routine for the sake of saving money: going over to someone’s house chatting – then going home.
+Joe was telling me that they would want to go out on the town and do something different, but all of their friends would always say they didn’t want to spend the money.
+So, they’d end up in the same ol’, same ol’ routine for the sake of saving money: going over to someone’s house and chatting, then going home.

 Like Joe and his friends, many college students are stressed about money.
 Not only are you paying for tuition, fees, meal plans, books, and supplies, but also student housing.
 Then there are those other classic student worries.
 Will my car break down?
 Will I run out of money for Top Ramen?
 What if I don’t land a paid internship?